Dr Matthew Cole

 - Website: Website | Twitter | LinkedIn | Researchgate | ORCID

-I am interested in the history of labour process theory, labour organising in service industries, and the political economy of work.
+Matthew is interested in the history of labour process theory, labour organising in service industries, the political economy of work, and technological change at work.

-My post-doctoral research concerns the dynamics of human and machine intelligence in navigating interactive service work.
+His post-doctoral research concerns the dynamics of human and machine intelligence in navigating interactive service work.
 Automation is a classical theme in the study of work.
 However, much of the literature has regarded technology as an exogenous force, rather than as an endogenous process shaped by social relations.
-The recent rise in the use of artificial intelligence, specifically machine learning algorithms to augment intellectual labour in different industries, potentially represents a qualitative shift in human-machine relations such that they facilitate mutual learning.
-This project will explore the augmentation of human intellectual labour as a result of the introduction of artificial intelligence into the service labour process, with specific attention to the following questions:
+Matthew’s reserach aims to develop indices of the degree of human-machine cooperation and conflict in service work that had previously resisted automation.
+The recent rise in the use of artificial intelligence to augment intellectual labour in different industriespotentially represents a qualitative shift in human-machine relations such that they facilitate mutual learning and augmentation.
+Particularly interesting are the human-machine dynamics in work situations that normally require human creative, emotional or ethical decision-making capacities to draw out conflict and potential biases.
+We can address these phenomena with the following questions:

-2. Do classical debates around deskilling and technological substitution apply to the introduction of AI?
+What can classical debates around deskilling and technological substitution tell us about the current wave of intelligent automation?

-3. What are the dynamics of cooperation and conflict between human and artificial intelligence in interactive service work?
+What are the dynamics of cooperation and conflict between human and artificial intelligence in service work that had previously resisted automation?

 - 2019 PhD: Work and Employment Relations, University of Leeds Business School